-Many properties that are on the market are either owner occupied or vacant, and it is hard to keep it in a very clean condition.
+Many properties that are on the market are either owner-occupied or vacant, and it is hard to keep it in a very clean condition.
 However, some things are a bare minimum requirement when choosing to place your condo for sale.

 – Depersonalize your property by putting away personal items in boxes or drawers, since the

-– Painting & minor repair work: Paint your unit white or beige if you have colorful walls.
+– Painting & minor repair work: Paint your unit white or beige if you have colourful walls.
 If you have a leaky faucet, you should get a plumber to look at it.
 Buyers are very picky and notice things like leaky faucets and burned out light bulbs.

 – Tenants: Selling a property with tenants can impose its own challenges.
-We understand that sellers do want the mortgage expenses covered while the property is listed, however they must also understand that tenants often do not want the property to sell.
+We understand that sellers do want the mortgage expenses covered while the property is listed, however, they must also understand that tenants often do not want the property to sell.
 This can result in the seller getting less money than expected for their property.